• Skip to primary navigation

 Red lentil dahl in a black crock pot.

-This recipe uses a blend of fragrant warm spices including cumin, coriander, turmeric, chilli, curry powder, and fresh ginger which makes your kitchen smell amazing as it simmers away in the crockpot.
+This slow cooker dahl recipe uses a blend of fragrant warm spices including cumin, coriander, turmeric, chilli, curry powder, and fresh ginger which makes your kitchen smell amazing as it simmers away in the crockpot.

 Because it's a slow cooker recipe, you can let it cook away while you get on with other things - so it's perfect for busy days when you don't have time to stand over the hob.